Applicant Information & Resources

 What is your application deadline?

-For the 2023 Match, we will accept applications through October 1, 2022.
+For the 2026 Match, we will accept applications through September 24, 2025.
 Applications will only be accepted through ERAS.
-All intern positions will again be filled through the National Residency Matching Program (NRMP).
-Traditionally, all positions fill and we do not have available positions post-Match.
+All PGY-1 positions will be filled through the National Residency Matching Program (NRMP).
+Traditionally, all positions fill, and we do not have available positions post-Match.

 How many letters of recommendation may I submit?

-You may submit a minimum of 2, maximum of 3 letters of recommendation.
-One of these letters should be the departmental/chair letter and at least one of the other letters should come from an Internal Medicine faculty member.
+Separate from the Department/Chair letter, you may submit a minimum of 2 / maximum of 3 letters of recommendation.
+At least one of the three letters should come from an Internal Medicine faculty member.

 What is your Resident salary, benefits, and contract information?

-Following are the 2022-23 benefits for OHSU residents, as negotiated in their contract.
+Following are the 2025-26 benefits for OHSU residents, as negotiated in the House Officers' Union contract (provided each academic year, unless otherwise noted):

-- Three weeks of annual Illness Leave (can be used for health care appointments)
+- Three weeks of paid Sick Leave (can be used for health care appointments)

 - Health Savings Account for those who choose a qualifying medical plan (use of pre-tax dollars to pay for qualified medical expenses)